Natalee777/Documentation-Test-Task-nobl9/README.md

 * Run ```$ git status``` command again to see the changes ready to be commited.

-* Run the following command to commint the changes:
+* Run the following command to commit the changes:

 ```$ git commit -m "Add a comment about the change"```